 Grace Cathedral is home to a community where the best of Episcopal Christian tradition courageously embraces innovation and open-minded conversation, where inclusion is expected and people of all faiths are welcomed, where beliefs are put into action and where people are encouraged to seek God and progress on their own spiritual journey.
 This renowned San Francisco landmark serves as a regional magnet where diverse people gather to celebrate, seek solace, converse and learn.

-Famed as a destination for visitors from all over the world, the cathedral is known for its striking architecture, the Ghiberti Doors, two labyrinths, stained glass, Interfaith AIDS Chapel, and for being home to a vibrant and diverse congregation.
+Famed as a destination for visitors from all over the world, the Cathedral is known for its striking architecture, the Ghiberti Doors, two labyrinths, stained glass, the Interfaith AIDS Chapel, and for being home to a vibrant and diverse congregation.
 Tours of the structure are offered daily, while artistic and intellectual programs are scheduled throughout the year.